-It can take time, but you must discover your messages before you can really write a good memoir.
+It can take time, but through this process you will discover your messages and write a good memoir.

-When you sit down to write your chapters, you need to write with honesty.
+Another tip is that you must always write with honesty.
 Tap into your emotions and communicate them.
 Use all your senses to describe what occurred for you in the past.
 That way your reader will feel what you felt.
 If you do it correctly, your reader will experience your life as if they had been there alongside you.

 If you liked this article, here are a few additional ones you might find helpful: